nicolascostaazarias2000-max/SCRIPT-ROBLOX/README.md

 	end)
 end

--- 4. Monitoramento Contínuo com proteção anti-bug para o comando :pb game:GetService("RunService").Heartbeat:Connect(function()
+-- 3. Monitoramento de frames com filtros anti-bug para o respawn do :pb game:GetService("RunService").Heartbeat:Connect(function()
-	if not savedTargetPosition or isTransporting then return
+	if not savedTargetPosition or isTransporting then return end

+	local ball = encontrarBolaReal()
+	if ball then
+		local currentPos = ball.Position
+		local movementDelta = (currentPos - lastKnownBallPosition).Magnitude

+		-- Filtro de segurança: se mover entre 0.4 e 10 studs significa que foi chutada.
+Se for mais, foi :pb. if movementDelta > 0.4 and movementDelta < 10 and lastKnownBallPosition ~= Vector3.new(0,0,0) then if verificarContextoDeChute() then
+				guiarBola(ball)
+			end
+		end

+		lastKnownBallPosition = currentPos
+	else
+		lastKnownBallPosition = Vector3.new(0,0,0)
+	end
+end)